meejose/hello-world/README.md

 If you have knowledge in either of the domains (AI / Cybersecurity) and keen to contribute, drop a note to info@reducton.com

-Initially we will be explore the following use cases
+Initially we will  explore the following use cases

 * Risk based Authentication